ricealexander/glade/README.md

 ### Other helper functions

-* `getMetadata` formats the page/story information contained within `brightspotDataLayer` in a way that is easy to use.
+* `getDataLayer` formats the page/story information contained within the `brightspot-dataLayer` meta tag in a way that is easy to use.
 * `pageMatches` is a tool that allows for pattern matching in page URLs.
 This can be useful for loading dynamic scripts based on the page URL.
 * `components` creates Grove lists populated with custom data.